Summer Series 2020

 In November 2000, voters passed Proposition 301 in the state of Arizona.
 The initiative not only approved a 0.6 percent increase in the state’s sales tax earmarked for K-12 education, community college, and Arizona’s three public universities; but led to the establishment of the Technology and Research Initiative Fund (TRIF) a year later.

-In the years since, the TRIF has proven an essential tool for attracting students, companies, and industries to Arizona, strengthening its technology transfer and innovation infrastructure and improving its competitiveness in both public and private sectors.
+In the years since, the TRIF has proven an essential tool for attracting students, companies, and industries to the state, strengthening its technology transfer and innovation infrastructure and improving its competitiveness in both public and private sectors.

-This report analyzes the significant impact of the TRF on K-12 education, public universities, and the innovation economy in Arizona, while reiterating its importance to the continued success of the Southwestern state.
+This report analyzes the significant impact of the TRIF on K-12 education, public universities, and the innovation economy in Arizona, while reiterating its importance to the continued success of the Southwestern state.